sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h4>Objects</h4>
 - Objects are an unordered list of name/value pairs.
 Names are strings and values can be any type including other objects
-- Objects are initialized using the 'new' namespace i.e 'var obj = new Object()' or using Literal notation i.e. 'var obj = {}';
+- Objects are initialized using the 'new' namespace i.e 'var obj = new Object()' or using Literal notation i.e. 'var obj = {}'; Object literals influenced the development of JSON.
 - For code consistancy use capitals for the name of a constructor of an Object but use lower case for Instance names. i.e. var car = new Car();
 - In JavaScript, all objects are passed by reference.
 When you make a change to a reference to an object, you change the actual object.
 Primitive types are passed by value. see http://jsfiddle.net/sjmcpherso/YgEjv/
 - When you change the value of a prototype property it also changes across all existing objects derived from it.
 This is called Prototypal Inheritance.